dapr/samples/dapr-distributed-calendar/README.md

 I wanted to explore Dapr an experience building a distributed application with it to understand what it brought to the table in comparison to conventional applications.

-I had built a SpringBoot app (LINK) on MVCS architecture before; it was a monolith application, all written in Java.
+I had built a SpringBoot app on MVCS architecture before; it was a monolith application, all written in Java.
 Building a roughly similar architecture as a distributed applicaiton would intuitively require some additional work pertaining to service discovery, inter-pod communication and network security.
 Things could get complicated if I needed additional checks, statestores or other controls which I would have to implement on my own.
 This, in addition to the actual application itself.